 Earlier this week, an incredible, almost unbelievable advertisement from Hublot exploded like a virtual bomb on the internet.
-Has JCB finally gone too far?
+Has Biver finally gone too far?

 Although the advertisement has been highly visible on the web for the past few days, it has attracted little comment from the watch community –positive or negative.
 It’s almost as though both consumers and professionals of the watchmaking industry have been rendered speechless in the face of such brazen, code-breaking brand positioning.

 Let us recap the facts for those who may not be familiar with the situation: Bernie Ecclestone, top boss of the F1 world, aged 81, had been severely assaulted two weeks ago during a home invasion by thieves looking for money.
 Judging by his injuries, our guess is that this elderly English statesman fought like a lion.
 In the end, his attackers left with his watch, a Hublot F1 King Power.

 Already famous, this particular timepiece was about to become infamous, thanks to some rather questionable marketing decisions.